 Against all odds, this snaggle-toothed, wonky-eyed dog had found her way home.

 But years later, Lola suddenly found herself again fighting for her life.
-In early May, Lola was getting ready for bed when she suddenly collapsed.
+Lola was getting ready for bed in early May when she suddenly collapsed.

 After a night at an emergency hospital, a veterinarian determined the grim diagnosis: hemolytic anemia.